ZviRosenfeld/GeneticAlgorithmEngine/README.md

 ### IMutationManager

-The IMutationManager class lets you dynamically determine the probability of a mutation based on the current population.
+The [IMutationManager](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/blob/master/GeneticAlgorithm/Interfaces/IMutationManager.cs) class lets you dynamically determine the probability of a mutation based on the current population.
 For instance, you might want to set a high mutation probability for a few generations if the population is homogeneous, and lower it while the population is diversified.

-Please note that there are no default implementations of IMutationManager.
 You can find an exsample of a custom MutationManager [here](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/blob/master/GeneticAlgorithm/MutationManagers/ConvergenceMutationManager.cs).

 Example:
 ```CSharp